benknight/section-subnav/readme.txt

 ?>`

-It returns false when there is no subnavigation.
+It returns false when there is no subnavigation to show.

 This function also provides the `section_subnav_args` filter hook for writing less code and easier integration with other plugins and child themes.